esphome/esphome-docs/components/text_sensor/wifi_info.rst

   :ref:`Text Sensor <config-text_sensor>`.
 - **mac_address** (*Optional*): Expose the Mac Address of the WiFi card.
 All options from :ref:`Text Sensor <config-text_sensor>`.
+- **networks** (*Optional*): Expose the list of WiFi networks found in the last WiFi scan.
+All options from :ref:`Text Sensor <config-text_sensor>`.
+  A compact text format is used, and the string is limited to 255 chars, to conform to Home Assistant limits.
+  Each network is listed as: "SSID RSSI BSSID Channel State-Code Priority", networks are seperated with a "|".
+  State-Code is hexadecimal bit encoded:
+    bit 0 - The network is password protected bit 1 - The network is hidden bit 2 - The network matches an entry in ESPHome's WiFi network list bit 3 - The network BSSID matches the active network BSSID Priority is the current priority used by ESPHome to select a network.

 See Also
 --------